What is a Kitchen Range: Types of Ranges

 Commercial-style ranges are restaurant-inspired ranges.
 They combine high-end design and premium features to deliver a professional-style cooking experience at home.
 They’re available in wider widths than standard ranges and typically feature gas cooktops with high-BTU burner options and grill or griddle inserts.
 Commercial styling includes large front-control knobs, heavy-duty grates and expanded finish options.

-Stove Dimensions Not sure which stove sizes are the right fit for your home?
-Learn about kitchen range dimensions so you can make the right choice for your cooking needs.
+Stove Dimensions: How to Measure a Stove Finding a stove that is the perfect fit for your home does not have to be complicated.
+Learn about stove dimensions so you can make the right choice for your cooking needs.